-Finally, Arachni trains itself during the entire scan, by learning from HTTP responses, in order to identify new vectors and handle complex workflows like wizards etc.
+Finally, Arachni trains itself during the entire scan, by learning from HTTP responses, in order to identify new input vectors and handle complex workflows like wizards etc.

 Mobile ready — in more ways that one

 Arachni can be configured to replicate multiple different client platforms including phones and tablets.
 This is achieved using both user-agent identification, and the viewport size and orientation.
 This provides a real browser experience for the unparralleled coverage and testing of mobile sites.